robur-coop/miou/book/src/interacting_system.md

 $ kill -9 40381
 [1]  + 40381 killed     ./a.out
 ```

+At this point, all the basic concepts of a scheduler and asynchronous
+programming have been explained.
+It's time to take a look back at what we've
+learned and, most importantly, start comparing it with Miou in the next chapter.

 [^busy-loop]: The purpose of the 10ms interval is to prevent our program from
 falling into what is known as a ["busy-loop"][busy-loop].
 Indeed, these 10ms